My world was shattered, my journey began…

 The next thing I remember is waking up in a delivery room.
 I learned later that the magnesium was causing my lungs to fill with fluids – I was suffocating to death.
 So my family had to make a call to take me off the only medication that could stop the labor.
 I was trying not to move in my bed thinking if I stayed very still I could hang on to him just a bit longer.
 Every day, every hour, every minute, every second counted to saving my son’s life.
 But no matter how hard I tried to keep still, I felt my water break.

-After I was taken in for surgery and woke up from the anesthesia I held my son in my arms.
+After I was taken in for surgery and woke up from the anesthesia our nurse came in and asked if I wanted to hold my son.
 Although he was already with the Lord he was placed in my arms.
 I remember looking down at him and seeing how absolutely perfect every detail of him was – all 10 fingers, all 10 toes, his nose had the same features as his older sister… my perfect child – who would stay that way forever.
 Our nurse, Vicky, took photos of him and got his footprints.
 We were given a memory box filled with items from his birth – a blanket, a cap, a very tiny teddy bear, the measuring tape they used to measure him….

 Two days later I would leave the hospital with no child in my arms.
 It was the beginning of the most excruciating and heartbreaking times of my life.
 It was the beginning of my emotional turmoil and my weight issues.
 It would start off years of comfort eating, or at times not eating at all.
 This is where my journey of a higher purpose, a bigger faith and my mission to help others while helping myself all began….